Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Nice taste for start of degustation.
 Is very dry, but not bad.

 The best for the price for me.
 Very spicy and smooth.
+This is a hit in a rum industry.

 I've had many Appleton rums, and they all have that distinctive Appleton flavor.
 This one is no exception.